aalgera/geodb/README.md

 - _/geodb-api/lists_ lists the available layers and its attibutes.
   Returns a json object that can be used as input for _/geodb-api/search_
-- _/geodb-api/search_ searches the configured layers for polygons that match the coordinates in the coordinates file
+- _/geodb-api/search_ searches the configured layers for polygons that match the coordinates in the coordinates file using the POST method or a single pair of coordinates using the GET method

 The json object returned by _list-layers_ has the following format:
 ```